Sweet and Spicy Bacon Chicken [RECIPE]

 Ingredients: chicken breast strips, garlic powder, chili powder, salt, pepper, bacon, brown sugar.

-Directions: pre-heat your oven to 400 degrees.
-Then season the chicken with salt, pepper, garlic powder and chilli powder.
+Directions: Pre-heat your oven to 400 degrees.
+Season the chicken with salt, pepper, garlic powder and chili powder.
 I love garlic, so put extra on my chicken.
 Next, wrap your chicken in bacon.
-I wrapped mine almost in a downward spiral so that every inch of the chicken was covered in the deliciousness that is bacon.
+I wrapped mine in a downward spiral so that every inch of the chicken was covered in the deliciousness that is bacon.
 Put your seasoned and bacon wrapped chicken on a baking sheet and pop it in the oven until the bacon is nice and crispy- about 30-40 minutes.
 35 minutes was perfect for me.

 I love when a dish is outrageously delicious, but surprisingly simple to make.
 This is one of those.
-It didn’t even take me 5 minutes to put the whole thing together before popping it in the oven, which gave me enough time to watch the Charlie Worsham episode of ‘Bones’ that I’d recorded.
+It didn't even take me 5 minutes to put the whole thing together before popping it in the oven.

 I will tell you though- I've not yet mastered the art of cooking with brown sugar in the oven and not having it burn to the pan.
 The chicken wasn't burned at all, but my pan is gonna need to soak for a good long time.
 I learned a very good lessons while making this recipe: my smoke detectors work.